-At the conclusion of the bag sample analysis, an additional system bias check was performed to evaluate the drift from the pre- and post-test system bias checks.
-The system-bias checks evaluated if the analyzers drift was within the allowable criterion of ±3.0% of span from pre- to post-test system bias checks.
-The measured oxygen and carbon dioxide concentrations were corrected for analyzer drift.
-Refer to Appendix E for analyzer calibration supporting documentation.
+At the conclusion of the test run, a post-test system bias check was performed to evaluate analyzer bias and drift from the pre- and post-test system bias checks.
+The system-bias checks evaluate if the analyzers bias was within $\pm 5.0\%$ of span and drift was within $\pm 3.0\%$ .
+The analyzers responses were used to correct the measured oxygen and carbon dioxide concentrations for analyzer drift.
+The corrected concentrations were used to calculate molecular weight and emission rates.
+Refer to Appendix D for analyzer calibration supporting documentation.